A Trademark is a Living Asset

 Between the 9th and 10th year after the registration date of the trademark, the owner must file a Declaration of Use and/or Excusable Nonuse and Application for Renewal, or a combined form of both of these documents, pursuant to Sections 8 and 9 of the Lanham Act.
 Id.; See also, 15 U.S.C. §1059.
 The USPTO forms combine the Section 8 declaration identified above with the Section 9 renewal application.
 The renewal application also requires payment of a filing fee and constitutes a request to keep a mark registration active and confirms the accuracy of the information being provided to the USPTO.
 Finally, the Declaration of Use and/or Excusable Nonuse and Application for Renewal must be filed every subsequent 10 years after its initial filing.

 Maintaining your trademark registration is imperative in protecting your brand name and/or logos so that potential trademark infringements can be more easily stopped.
 Losing your trademark rights through cancellation of a trademark can cost your business a valuable asset and allow third parties to begin using a trademark that you invested a significant amount of time, goodwill and resources in developing.
-If you have a registered trademark and seek maintenance protection, contact the experienced trademark & copyright attorneys at Gehres Law Group to insure your rights are not lost.
+If you have a registered trademark and seek maintenance protection, contact the experienced trademark & copyright attorneys at Gehres Law Library to insure your rights are not lost.